-The project, which had its first phase approved in December, will be located on Old Hughes Road.
+The project, which had its first phase approved in December, will be located near the intersection of Old Hughes Road and Hughes Road.

 Metrobloks plans to build three buildings totaling approximately 568,800 square feet.